test_selftest_cluster_log (tasks.mgr.test_module_selftest.TestModuleSelftest) fails in vstart

 the tests pass (the default timeout is enough).

 bin/ceph mgr self-test cluster-log cluster error "foo bar err"

 You don't see the notifcication.

 Is this expected behaviour?

-#4 Updated by Alfonso MH 6 months ago
+#4 Updated by Alfonso Martínez over 1 year ago

 @Sage Weil pointed out that in python 3 the "watch_channel" ceph arg was not being parsed correctly (even default value).

 So this issue can be focused on analyzing the increase of time when displaying events.